 October is Australia’s Breast Cancer Awareness Month which provides an opportunity for us to all focus on breast cancer and its impact on those affected by the disease in our community.

-Everyone at Donesafe are getting behind Breast Cancer Awareness Month, including the kids at home.
+Everyone at Donesafe is getting behind Breast Cancer Awareness Month, including the kids at home.
 They have decorated our Donesafe Lego minifigures with pink trousers to support the cause.
 The minifigures are dotted around our offices and often join us on our ventures to trade shows.

 Breast Cancer is the most common cancer in women worldwide.
 With such high numbers, generating awareness is key.
 Stats show that only 5-10% of cases are due to high-risk inherited genes such as BRCA1 and BRCA2.
 What many people aren’t aware of is that breast cancer is a largely preventable disease.
-As a community we need to talk about serious topics such as breast cancer and ensure everyone has the correct information and knowledge behind prevention.
+As a community, we need to talk about serious topics such as breast cancer and ensure everyone has the correct information and knowledge behind prevention.

 It’s time to know your body, let’s start checking and chatting!

 A great app, Breast Cancer: Beyond The Shock has been designed to educate everyone on how to complete a monthly breast self-examination and when to notify a healthcare professional.
 The idea seems simple to most but when it comes to examining our bodies, this is either avoided or completed incorrectly.
 Another idea for an app hit Kickstarter this week in order to complete the development of Know Your Lemons but unfortunately wasn’t able to reach its goal.
 There are many apps which provide additional answers/support, help you manage medication, guidance and visuals on when and where to check as well as reminders.
 As we are big lovers of everything software, here’s how software was used to help speed up the analysis of breast cancer risks.
 Pretty cool!